&noscript=1"/>

 While the volume of cabernet franc planted in Australia put it on the edge of being a fringe variety already, the amount of wine bottled solo is really very modest.
 However, while low in volume, there has been a noticeable increase in varietal francs on the market, and the breadth of styles, from light and fragrant to powerful and imposing, immediately triggers the need for a Deep Dive.

-So, with five of this country’s best taster in tow, we gathered every Australian example we could and put them under the microscope to find the wines that compelled the most.
+So, with eight of this country’s best tasters in tow, we gathered every Australian example we could and put them under the microscope to find the wines that compelled the most.
 As usual, this was not an exercise in technical perfection or to champion one style over another, nor was it a search for profundity.
 Rather, the aim was to find wines of interest and character that reflected variety and place.

 Franc shares much of its profile with cabernet sauvignon, just as a parent might with its progeny.
 But there are notable differences.
 While cabernet sauvignon is a late-ripening grape that can be marginal even in its most hallowed growing regions, franc ripens a good week earlier, providing a little insurance for those blending, and just being a little more reliable for those not.
 Franc tends to be less imposing than cabernet sauvignon, more fragrant with a less-pronounced tannin structure, and if pushed a little riper can be quite soft on the palate with pooling ripe fruit.
 Cabernet sauvignon typically has a little more of everything, but whether this makes it superior is a matter of opinion.
 In Bordeaux, where cabernet sauvignon may be nervy in a cool year, franc will soften the palate and add fragrance.
 The aromas are similar to cabernet sauvignon, with cassis, leaf, green pepper and tobacco notes, though many attribute raspberry and pepper to singling out franc, and Jancis Robinson notes that it often reminds her of pencil shavings.